filipenevola/palmeiras-calendar-sync/README.md

 # Palmeiras Calendar Sync ⚽

-Automatically sync Palmeiras fixtures to your Google Calendar using Football-Data.org API.
+Automatically sync Palmeiras fixtures to your Google Calendar using Sofascore API.

 ## Features